Trump claims Saudi Arabia will boost oil production

 It added that there also was an understanding that oil-producing countries would need "to compensate for any potential shortage of supplies."
 It did not elaborate.

 Oil prices have edged higher as the Trump administration has pushed allies to end all purchases of oil from Iran following the U.S. pulling out of the nuclear deal between Tehran and world powers.
-Oil prices also have risen with the ongoing unrest in Venezuela, as well as with fighting in Libya over control of that country's oil infrastructure.
+Prices also have risen with ongoing unrest in Venezuela and fighting in Libya over control of that country's oil infrastructure.

 Last week, members of the Organization of the Petroleum Exporting Countries cartel led by Saudi Arabia and non-cartel members agreed to pump 1 million barrels more crude oil per day, a move that should help contain the recent rise in global energy prices.
 However, summer months in the U.S. usually lead to increased demand for oil, pushing up the price of gasoline in a midterm election year.
 A gallon of regular gasoline sold on average in the U.S. for $2.85, up from $2.23 a gallon last year, according to AAA.